-Obviously the whole team here at MW Vehicle Contracts are convinced that vehicle leasing is the best option for the vast majority of people.
+Obviously, the whole team here at MW Vehicle Contracts are convinced that vehicle leasing is the best option for the vast majority of people.
 Whether that’s down to the great value special offers on Cars, Vans or Pickups, our consultative approach, where we will help you find the best vehicle and funding options to match your needs or simply the fact that we speak your language and understand your needs.

-Either way we like to help, plus we understand that you may have concerns when it comes to handing back your vehicle at the end of your contract.
+Either way, we like to help, plus we understand that you may have concerns when it comes to handing back your vehicle at the end of your contract.

 Let us put your mind at ease by explaining the procedure (in brief) to you.

-Firstly, it’s important to know that there is nothing to panic about, the process is very straight forward and transparent.
+Firstly, it’s important to know that there is nothing to panic about, the process is very straightforward and transparent.
 All our Funders use the BVRLA (British Vehicle Rental and Leasing Association) Fair Wear and Tear Guide for consistency so we have included a summary of the main points for you below.

 Have a look and if you still have any concerns or would like a full copy of the guide please pick up the phone or use our contact us page to talk to someone from our team, remember we are always here to help.
 If, when it comes to it there are any faults with your vehicle you can either choose to put them right yourself or the funder can do this for you at an agreed price.

 Please note when using the checklist, there are slightly different rules for Cars and Commercial Vehicles.
-Here are some of the most common concerns our customer have which are covered by the BVRLA Fair Wear and Tear guide
+Here are some of the most common concerns our customers have which are covered by the BVRLA Fair Wear and Tear guide

 To hand back with your Vehicle: